 - Basic information about the personal data concerned.

-If you do it improperly, with too many technic details that users don’t understand or if you sound worried in the notification you may be causing the panic unnecessarily.
+If you do it improperly, with too many technic details that users don’t understand or if you sound worried in the notification, you may be causing the unnecessary panic.

-To better inform the affected customers you must write a message where:
+To better inform the affected customers you must write a message where you:

-- Think carefully about voice and tone, talk clearly and be frank to the users without alarming them.
+- Think carefully about voice and tone, talk clearly and be frank without alarming users.

-- Tell your customers as much as you can about the data breach incident, advise and tell them how they must proceed to be secure again, be transparent.
+- Tell your customers as much as you can about the data breach incident, advise and tell them how they must proceed.
+Be transparent.

-- Make it readable, again, write it clearly and understandable to everyone.
+- Make it clear.
+Write it clearly and understandable to everyone.

 Data breaches are a reality and they can occur to anyone.

-If you enforce your data protection measures, you are contributing to mitigate the possible damage caused by a data breach.
+If you enforce your data protection measures, you are contributing to decrease the possible damage caused by a data breach.

-Every system is fallible, there are no perfect systems, but there is the one that does the most they can to be protected and that way prevent the worst.
+Every system is faulty.
+What’s important is that companies to do the most they can to protect costumer’s data and to prevent the worst.